Lown Center for Judaica Studies, 107

 Departments/ProgramsHornstein Program in Jewish Professional Leadership

 ExpertiseManagement and governance of Jewish nonprofit organizations.

 ProfileMark I. Rosen, Ph.D. is an Associate Professor in the Hornstein Jewish Professional Leadership Program at Brandeis University, where he teaches courses on the management of Jewish nonprofits and conducts research on Jewish life.
 He has studied such topics as Jewish families with young children, Jewish philanthropy, Jewish day schools, Birthright Israel, Jewish life on college campuses, Jewish summer camping, and intermarriage.
-Professor Rosen is currently working on a study of Chabad on Campus, and is also conducting a study on parents' preschool choices in Boston.
+Professor Rosen is currently working on a study of Chabad on Campus.
 Webpage

 |HRNS||237b||Organizational Behavior in Jewish Nonprofits|

 Rosen, Mark I. and Schwartz, Heidi.
 How Jews Choose: A Study of Early Childhood Decisions Among Jewish Parents in Greater Boston.
 Boston Combined Jewish Philanthropies: 2015.

 Rosen, Mark I. Expanding the PJ Library to tweens: A summary of reactions from parents, children, and Jewish educators.
 West Springfield, MA: Report to the Harold Grinspoon Foundation: 2013.